 COVID 19 is keeping us home, but fortunately there are plenty of good films to enjoy from the comfort of our living rooms.
-I will be adding new recommendations to this article, so please visit periodically.
+Following are a few that I’ve watched recently.

 A Simple Wedding (2020)